Breakfast by country: Indonesia

-Indonesia is a great melting pot country and multiracial nation with more than 1,300 ethnic groups.
+Indonesia is a great melting pot country and multiracial nation with more than 600 ethnic groups.
 In Indonesian, breakfast is known as sarapan or makan pagi, breakfast options are different in the different areas.
-Rice is a staple food in Indonesia and commonly served in breakfast.
+Rice is a staple food in Indonesia and commonly served at breakfast.
 A typical Indonesian breakfast, bubur ayam is a rice congee with shredded chicken meat served with some condiments, such as chopped scallion, crispy fried shallot, celery, tongcai, fried soybean, cakwe, both salty and sweet soy sauce, and sometimes topped with yellow chicken broth and krupuk.
 Steamed rice in coconut milk known as nasi uduk is made by cooking rice soaked in coconut milk instead of water, along with clove, cassia bark, and lemongrass to add aroma.
 Sometimes knotted pandan leaves are thrown into the rice while steaming to give it more fragrance.
 The coconut milk and spices imparts an oily, rich taste to the rice.
 Nasi gurih, nasi lemak and nasi liwet are breakfast dishes that are similar to nasi uduk.

 In eastern Indonesia, a sago congee papeda is a staple breakfast of native people in Maluku and Papua.
 Papeda is made up of sago starch and generally consumed with mackerel.

-However, bread is also popular choice for breakfast.
+However, bread is also a popular choice for breakfast.
 Roti bakar is a sandwich toast filled with hagelslag or spreads.
 Kue may be eaten throughout the day for light breakfast, such as arem-arem, bagea, bahulu, gapit, kochi, nagasari, lemper and serabi.

-Other Indonesian typical breakfasts, includes bakpau (meat bun), bihun goreng (fried rice vermicelli), bubur cha cha (cha-cha porridge), bubur kacang hijau (mung beans porridge), bubur sumsum (gruel), burgo (rice pancake in coconut milk-based soup), gado-gado (salad with rice cake in peanut sauce), gudeg (jackfruit curry), ketoprak (salad with rice vermicelli in peanut sauce), lontong sayur (rice cake and vegetable in coconut milk-based soup), nasi campur (mixed rice), nasi goreng (fried rice), nasi kari (rice and curry), nasi kuning (turmeric rice), nasi padang (rice with a variety of dishes), nasi pecel (rice with salad in peanut sauce), panekuk (pancake), roti canai (flatbread), roti gambang (herbs bread), roti jala (net bread), roti john (sandwich with minced meat and egg), sayur sop (vegetable soup in clear broth), soto (traditional soup with different variations) and tinutuan (leafy vegetables porridge).
+Other typical Indonesian breakfasts include bakpau (meat bun), bihun goreng (fried rice vermicelli), bubur cha cha (cha-cha porridge), bubur kacang hijau (mung beans porridge), bubur sumsum (gruel), burgo (rice pancake in coconut milk-based soup), gado-gado (salad with rice cake in peanut sauce), gudeg (jackfruit curry), ketoprak (salad with rice vermicelli in peanut sauce), lontong sayur (rice cake and vegetable in coconut milk-based soup), nasi campur (mixed rice), nasi goreng (fried rice), nasi kari (rice and curry), nasi kuning (turmeric rice), nasi padang (rice with a variety of dishes), nasi pecel (rice with salad in peanut sauce), panekuk (pancake), roti canai (flatbread), roti gambang (herbs bread), roti jala (net bread), roti john (sandwich with minced meat and egg), sayur sop (vegetable soup in clear broth), soto (traditional soup with different variations) and tinutuan (leafy vegetables porridge).

 Iran

+Breakfast in Iran can vary significantly from province to province.